Civil Infrastructure Systems

 Description

-The National Science Foundation (NSF) is offering a grant opportunity titled "Civil Infrastructure Systems" aimed at supporting innovative research in the design, operation, and management of civil infrastructure.
-The program seeks to foster research that contributes to the development of smart, sustainable, and resilient communities by focusing on civil infrastructure as an interconnected system, including areas such as transportation, power, and water management.
-This initiative encourages groundbreaking ideas that can transform research communities and values contributions from diverse disciplines, although it does not support research focused solely on individual infrastructure components.
-Proposals are accepted at any time, and interested applicants can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance, with additional details available at the NSF program description link.
+The U.S. National Science Foundation (NSF) is offering a grant opportunity titled "Civil Infrastructure Systems" aimed at supporting innovative research in the design, operation, and management of civil infrastructure.
+This program seeks to foster fundamental research that contributes to the development of smart, sustainable, and resilient communities, focusing on the interactions within civil infrastructure systems, including transportation, power, and water systems.
+The NSF encourages groundbreaking ideas that can transform research communities, particularly in areas such as system integration, big data analytics, and socio-technological connections, while explicitly excluding research focused solely on individual infrastructure components.
+Proposals are accepted at any time, and interested applicants can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance, with further details available at the NSF program description link.

 Point(s) of Contact